Wichita native’s gymnastics gym destroyed by Tennessee tornado

 While Nelson said starting over won’t be easy, she has been able to find glimmers of hope in the photos she’s taken of the damage.

-With her gymnastics family and Wichita family behind her, those closest to Nelson said she’s fight her way through this loss.
+With her gymnastics family and Wichita family behind her, those closest to Nelson said she’s fighting her way through this loss.

 “If there’s one person or a set of people who can make it through this devastation, it’s my family in Nashville and the people of Nashville,” said Thorpe.